geometalab/osmaxx/docs/osmaxx_data_schema.md

 These are possible enhancements in next releases:

-* File STATISTICS.txt whith contains a report about tables, attributes and it's rows and values.
+* File STATISTICS.txt which contains a report about tables, attributes and it's rows and values.
 * Final data model (V.3?)
 * Adding attribute height to tables like poi_p from external digital terrain model data